MA in Spirituality/Spiritual Direction (36 hrs.)

 - 12 hours of electives (15 hours for online students) (▲ a number of electives are offered online)

 Note: the semester rotation indicated in the parentheses above is the “on campus” course rotation.
-Click here for the IPS Core Course Rotation Schedule for the Contemporary Spirituality Courses listed above.
+Click here for the IPS Core Course Rotation Schedule including the online schedule for the Contemporary Spirituality courses listed above.

 Graduate Certificates in Spiritual Direction